caiannello/WAV2VGM/README.md

     counts.

   - There should be some settings to tweak to affect the conversion.

-  - The spectrogram is made by slicing the input wave into 4096 byte samples, with 32-samples of overlap per slice.
-Each spectrum is 2048-bins spanning a frequency range of 0Hz to 22050 Hz, at about 10.8 Hz per bin.
-The frequency range shown on screen is 1/3 of this, from 0Hz (bottom) to 7350 Hz (top).

   - The output files are larger than they really need to be.
 (Redundancy in the instructions sent to the OPL3, e.g. the same frequency being set